qis/windows/development.md

           ☑ Before '<'
         In Template Instantiation
           ☑ Before '<'
-      Wrapping and Braces
-        > 'try' statement
-          ☑ 'catch' on new line
       New File Extensions
         C++
           Source Extension: cpp
           Header Extension: hpp
           File Naming Convention: snake_case
-    + Dart
-      Wrapping and Braces
-        Hard wrap at: 128
-        > 'try' statement
-          ☑ 'catch' on new line
-    + JSON
-      Wrapping and Braces
-        Hard wrap at: 128
-    + Kotlin
-      Wrapping and Braces
-        Hard wrap at: 128
-        > 'try' statement
-          ☑ 'catch' on new line
-          ☑ 'finally' on new line
   + File Encodings
     Global Encoding: UTF-8
     Project Encoding: UTF-8